H3IMD3LL-Labs-Inc/VES/README.md

 ## Components

 1. **Log Collector**
+    - Has 2 modes: **bootstrapped(default)** and **automated(for new users)**
+      1. Bootstrapped(default) mode assumes a user/team already runs Promtail/FluentBit -> Loki/ELK.
+      2. Automated(for new users) mode assumes a user/team doesn't have Loki/ELK setup, this is shipped with a Promtail/FluentBit DaemonSet YAML that sends logs directly to the Embedding Service.
+This does not require Loki.
     - Uses promtrail or FLuentBit as DaemonSets in Kubernetes.
     - Collect logs from app pods.
     - Forward logs both to **Loki/ELK** and to the embedding sidecar.

 2. **Embedding Sidecar**
-    - A small service that converts log lines into embeddings.
+    - A small micro-service that accepts raw logs and converts log lines into embeddings.
-    - Uses `sentence-transformers/all-MiniLM-L6-v2` (for now/testing).
+    - Uses a transformer, i.e, `sentence-transformers/all-MiniLM-L6-v2`, for logs to embeddings conversions.
+    - Packages log + metadata + embedding into a document.
-    - Pushes embeddings + metadata to ChromaDB.
+    - Pushes to ChromaDB.

     Example metadata:
     ```json